emesik/mamona/README.rst

     Payment = build_payment_model(MyOrderModel, unique=True, related_name='payments')

-To check an example implementation, see ``test-project/cashier`` application.
+To check an example implementation, see ``test-project/``.
 And also refer to the source code of Mamona itself.